fairlycasual/gnarbox_challenge/README.md

 ```
 npm install --save gnarbox-challenge
 ```
-Once you have the souce code unpackaged, run
+Once you have the source code unpackaged, run
 ```
 npm install
 ```